joshbegley/nyt-latest/previous.md

 `Chile’s president traveled to the South Pole, the first visit of any sitting Latin American president, according to his office.`\
 https://nytimes.com/2025/01/04/world/americas/chile-antarctica-boric-competition.html

-**Italy’s Prime Minister to Visit Trump in Mar-a-Lago**\
+**Italy’s Prime Minister Visits Trump in Mar-a-Lago**\
-`Giorgia Meloni, the Italian prime minister, will join just a handful of other world leaders who have visited the president-elect’s Florida estate since his victory.`\
+`Giorgia Meloni, the Italian prime minister, joins just a handful of other world leaders who have been to the president-elect’s Florida estate since his victory.`\
 https://nytimes.com/2025/01/04/world/europe/italy-donald-trump-meloni-visit.html

 **Ravens' leading receiver Zay Flowers ruled out with knee injury vs. Browns**\